RedwoodNational/charged-particles/README.md

 + Compatible NVIDIA GPU

 ## Texture
 Custom image can be used to change particles texture.
 To provide custom texture it is required for the image to be converted to a special format.
 First eight bytes of the file should contain texture dimensions (4 bytes for width and 4 bytes for height), the rest part should contain pixels themself (4 bytes for each pixel).
-Texture should be named as data.in and placed in the same folder as the exutable file.
+Texture should be named as in.data and placed in the same folder as the exutable file.

 ## Parameters
 To change the behavior of the model it is possible to adjust internal constants that are responsible for physical properties.